AdrianSkar/markdown/fcc_guide.md

 ---
-title: Chaining If Else statements
+title: Chaining If...else statements
 ---
-##  Chaining If Else statements
+##  Chaining If...else statements

 ### Problem explanation:
 _Write chained  `if`/`else if`statements to fulfill the following conditions: